Walk from Leyburn to Harmby Waterfall

 To Leyburn

-The views from here were amazing.
+The views from here stretched for miles.
 There was a sign pointing out all the landmarks in the distance – including Middleham Castle.

 Leyburn

-Leyburn was a much bigger town than I thought it would be.
-There were lots of cafes, several pubs, a market and many other shops.
-Market day in Leyburn is on a Friday.
+There were lots of cafes, several pubs, a market and many other shops in Leyburn.
+Market day is on a Friday.

 Share: